All about ransomware

 This is the truly nasty stuff.
 These are the guys who snatch up your files and encrypt them, demanding payment in order to decrypt and redeliver.
 The reason why this type of ransomware is so dangerous is because once cybercriminals get ahold of your files, no security software or system restore can return them to you.
 Unless you pay the ransom—for the most part, they’re gone.
 And even if you do pay up, there’s no guarantee the cybercriminals will give you those files back.

-Latest ransomware attacks
+Latest ransomware news

 History of ransomware